luketudge/introduction-to-programming/content/extras/software/psychopy.md

 The makers of Psychopy provide a file that Anaconda can use to create the necessary environment for Psychopy to run in.
 Download the file (called *psychopy-env.yaml* from [this link](https://raw.githubusercontent.com/psychopy/psychopy/master/conda/psychopy-env.yml) and make sure you download it into the directory that you saw displayed in the Anaconda Prompt above.

-Now return to the Anaconda Prompt and enter the following command (as described on the [Psychopy website](https://www.psychopy.org/download.html#anaconda-and-miniconda)):
+Now return to the command prompt and enter the following command (as described on the [Psychopy website](https://www.psychopy.org/download.html#anaconda-and-miniconda)):

 ```
 conda env create -n psy -f psychopy-env.yml
 ```

 This will create the necessary virtual environment under the name 'psy'.
-In order to be able to use Spyder to write Python programs in this new environment, you should also install Spyder into the 'psy' environment.
-Still in the Anaconda Prompt, first enter the following command:
+Now enter the following command:

 ```
 conda activate psy